George Jones

 George Glenn Jones (September 12, 1931 – April 26, 2013) was an American country musician, singer, and songwriter.
 He achieved international fame for a long list of hit records, and is well known for his distinctive voice and phrasing.
-For the last two decades of his life, Jones is frequently referred to as "the greatest country singer", "The Rolls-Royce of Country Music", and had more than 160 chart singles to his name from 1955 until his death in 2013.
+For the last two decades of his life, he was frequently referred to as "the greatest living country singer", "The Rolls-Royce of Country Music".

-Jones served in the United States Marine Corps and was discharged in 1953.
 In 1959, Jones recorded "White Lightning", written by The Big Bopper, which launched his career as a singer.
-Years of alcoholism compromised his health and led to his missing many performances, earning him the nickname "No Show Jones".
-Jones died in 2013, aged 81, from hypoxic respiratory failure.
+Years of alcoholism and drug addiction severely compromised his health and led to his missing many performances, earning him the nickname "No Show Jones".
+He died in 2013, aged 81, from hypoxic respiratory failure.